pyccel/pyccel/README.rst

 For example::

   docker pull pyccel/pyccel:v1.0.0
-  docker run -it -v $PWD:/data:rwz  pyccel/pyccel:v1.0.0 bash
+  docker run -it -v $PWD:/data:rw  pyccel/pyccel:v1.0.0 bash

+If you are using SELinux, you will need to set the right context for your host based volume.
+Alternatively you may have docker or podman set the context using -v $PWD:/data:rwz instead of -v $PWD:/data:rw .

 About Pyccel Container Images
 *****************************